ranfysvalle02/id-me/README.md

 ---

-# Harnessing Real-Time Voice Identification
+# Intro: Harnessing Real-Time Voice Identification

----

-## Introduction

-In an increasingly digital world, voice identification has emerged as a powerful tool with applications ranging from secure authentication to personalized user experiences.
-Leveraging voice as a unique biometric identifier opens doors to innovative solutions in security, customer service, accessibility, and more.

-This blog post delves into an educational exploration of a Python-based solution for real-time speaker identification and transcription.
+This project Captures real-time audio input, differentiates between speakers, and transcribes their speech into text.
+It records samples of the user's voice to create a unique voice embedding, allowing the system to distinguish between the user ("Me") and other speakers.
+It uses two vector spaces—one for "Me" and one for "Not Me".
 We'll unpack the code, discuss the challenges faced during development, and explore the ethical considerations inherent in working with biometric data.

 ---

 ## Understanding Voice Identification